suneettipirneni/suneettipirneni/README.md

 #### Here's a little about me:

-- 📚 Graduate Student at University of Central Florida
+- 📚 Computer Vision graduate student at University of Central Florida
-- 🔭 I’m currently working on Full Stack Code + Design
+- 🔭 I’m currently working on any random thing that comes to mind.
 - 🌱 I’m currently learning ...
+  - Diffusion Models
-  - Rust
+  - Transformers
 - 😄 Pronouns: He/Him

 <!--